MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="odd">
 <td>On</td>
-<td>[VgTriState](msdn-online-vml-vgtristate.md).
+<td><a href="msdn-online-vml-vgtristate">VgTriState</a>.
 Turns fill display on.
 Same as Fill attribute in shape.</td>
 </tr>
 <tr class="even">
 <td>Opacity</td>
-<td>[VgFraction](msdn-online-vml-vgfraction-data-type.md).
+<td><a href="msdn-online-vml-vgfraction-data-type">VgFraction</a>.
 Opacity of the fill.</td>
 </tr>
 <tr class="odd">
 <td>Opacity2</td>
-<td>[VgFraction](msdn-online-vml-vgfraction-data-type.md).
+<td><a href="msdn-online-vml-vgfraction-data-type">VgFraction</a>.
 The secondary opacity for gradients.</td>
 </tr>
 <tr class="even">
 <td>Origin</td>
-<td>[Vector2D](msdn-online-vml-ivgvector2d-data-type.md).
+<td><a href="msdn-online-vml-ivgvector2d-data-type">Vector2D</a>.
 Point relative to upper left corner of the image that is treated as the origin of the image.
 Default is the center of the image.
 The vector is a fraction (from 0.0 to 1.0) of the image's width and height.</td>
 </tr>
 <tr class="odd">
 <td>Position</td>
-<td>[Vector2D](msdn-online-vml-ivgvector2d-data-type.md).
+<td><a href="msdn-online-vml-ivgvector2d-data-type">Vector2D</a>.
 Point in the reference rectangle of the shape to position the origin of the image.
 Default is the center of the container rectangle.
 The vector is a fraction (0.0 - 1.0) of the image's width and height.</td>
 </tr>
 <tr class="even">
 <td>Size</td>
-<td>[Vector2D](msdn-online-vml-ivgvector2d-data-type.md).
+<td><a href="msdn-online-vml-ivgvector2d-data-type">Vector2D</a>.
 The size of the image.
 Default is pixel size of the image.
 May be specified in absolute coordinates or percentage.</td>
 </tr>
 <tr class="odd">
 <td>Src</td>
-<td>[String](#data-types-used-in-the-vml-object-model).
+<td><a href="#data-types-used-in-the-vml-object-model">String</a>.
 URL to an image to load for image and pattern fills.
 This attribute must always be present and point to valid image data for a picture to appear.</td>
 </tr>
 <tr class="even">
 <td>Type</td>